-The City of Clarkfield provides drinking water to its residents from a groundwater source: two wells ranging from 130 to 139 feet deep, that draw water from the Quat.
-Buried Artes. aquifer.
+The City of Clarkfield provides drinking water to its residents from a groundwater source: two wells ranging from 130 to 139 feet deep, that draw water from the Quaternary Buried Artesian aquifer.

-The Minnesota Department of Health has determined that the source(s) used to supply your drinking water is not particularly susceptible to contamination.
+The Minnesota Department of Health has made a determination as to how vulnerable our systems' source(s) of water may be to future contamination incidents.
 If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-201-4700 or 1-800-818-9318 (and press 5) during normal business hours.
 Also, you can view it on line at www.health.state.mn.us/divs/eh/water/swp/swa.

-Call Jim Nelson if you have questions about the City of Clarkfield drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.
+Call 320-669-4435 if you have questions about the City of Clarkfield drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.